World War II

-World War II (Note: Often abbreviated as WWII or WW2) or the Second World War (1 September 1939 – 2 September 1945) was a global conflict between two coalitions: the Allies and the Axis powers.
-Nearly all of the world's countries participated, with many nations mobilising all resources in pursuit of total war.
-Tanks and aircraft played major roles, enabling the strategic bombing of cities and delivery of the first and only nuclear weapons ever used in war.
-World War II is the deadliest conflict in history, causing the death of 70 to 85 million people, more than half of whom were civilians.
-Millions died in genocides, including the Holocaust, and by massacres, starvation, and disease.
-After the Allied victory, Germany, Austria, Japan, and Korea were occupied, and German and Japanese leaders were put on trial for war crimes.
+World War II, (Note: Often abbreviated as WWII or WW2) or the Second World War (1 September 1939 – 2 September 1945), was a global conflict between two coalitions: the Allies and the Axis powers.
+Nearly all of the world's countries participated, with many engaging in total war on an unprecedented scale.
+World War II was the deadliest conflict in history, causing the deaths of 60 to 75 million people, a majority of whom were civilians.
+Millions died as a result of massacres, starvation, disease, and genocides including the Holocaust.
+After the Allied victory, Germany, Austria, Japan, and Korea were occupied, and German and Japanese leaders were tried for war crimes.

-The causes of World War II included unresolved tensions in the aftermath of World War I, the rise of fascism in Europe and militarism in Japan.
+The causes of World War II included unresolved tensions in the aftermath of World War I and the rise of fascism in Europe and militarism in Japan.
 Key events preceding the war included Japan's invasion of Manchuria in 1931, the Spanish Civil War, the outbreak of the Second Sino-Japanese War in 1937, and Germany's annexations of Austria and the Sudetenland.
 World War II is generally considered to have begun on 1 September 1939, when Nazi Germany, under Adolf Hitler, invaded Poland, after which the United Kingdom and France declared war on Germany.
-Poland was divided between Germany and the Soviet Union under the Molotov–Ribbentrop Pact.
-In 1940, the Soviet Union annexed the Baltic states and parts of Finland and Romania.
-After the fall of France in June 1940, the war continued mainly between Germany, now assisted by Fascist Italy, and the British Empire, with fighting in the Balkans, Mediterranean, and Middle East, the aerial Battle of Britain and the Blitz, and the naval Battle of the Atlantic.
-Through campaigns and treaties, Germany gained control of much of continental Europe and formed the Axis alliance with Italy, Japan, and other countries.
-In June 1941, Germany invaded the Soviet Union, opening the Eastern Front and initially making large territorial gains.
+Poland was also invaded by the Soviet Union in mid-September, and was partitioned between the two states under the Molotov–Ribbentrop Pact.
+In 1940, the Soviet Union annexed the Baltic states and parts of Finland and Romania, while Germany conquered Norway, Denmark, Belgium, Luxembourg, and the Netherlands.
+After the fall of France in June 1940, the war continued, mainly between Germany, now assisted by Fascist Italy, and the British Empire and British Commonwealth, with fighting in the Balkans, Mediterranean, Middle East, East Africa, the aerial Battle of Britain, the Blitz, and the naval Battle of the Atlantic.
+By mid-1941, Yugoslavia and Greece had also been defeated by Axis countries.
+In June 1941, Germany invaded the Soviet Union, opening the Eastern Front.